orbis-eval/orbis_eval/README.md

 ```

 ### Storage
 The storage stage defines what kind of output orbis should create.
-As allways, the metrics plugin should be written the same as the folder of the metrics plugin defined in ```Orbis/orbis/plugins/storage```.
+As allways, the storage should have the same name as the storage plugin minus the ```orbis_plugin_storage_``` prefix.

 ``` yaml
     storage: